Star Wars Risk: The Original Trilogy Edition: Object

-When playing by the Star Wars Original Trilogy Edition rules, each of the three factions has its own victory condition.
+When playing by the Original Trilogy Edition rules, each of the three factions has its own victory condition.

 The Empire must eliminate all Rebel forces.

 The Rebel Alliance must find and destroy the Emperor, who will be hidden under one of the Imperial Bases.

 The Hutts must take control of 10 out of the 13 designated resource planets on the board.

 The moment one of these victory conditions has been met by the respective faction, the game is over and that faction has won.

-Special Components
+Special components

 Faction-specific figurines

 Unlike the generic infantryman, cavalryman, and artillery piece figurines (representing one, five, and ten units, respectively) of the classic Risk, this edition includes figurines based on faction-specific characters.
 Each faction has two figurines, one representing a single unit, the other representing three.
 Also, as previously stated, the Rebel pieces are split between red and yellow figurines, the Imperial pieces between two shades of gray figurines, and all the Hutt figurines are green.

 In the Imperial armies are two Death Stars.
 The Death Star is a special Imperial unit that can protect your own planets from attack, and destroy other planets.